Niklasbrock/Leoshare-Filesharing/README.md

 A minimalistic file sharing web application with a sci-fi aesthetic, built for personal use on Windows 11 server.

+Built for personal use and to showcase a prompt engineered solution.
+Not intended or built for easy use if cloned, but you are welcome to.

 ## Features

 - **Simple Upload**: Drag and drop or click to upload files